George Szpiro: Life and career

 Szpiro was born in Vienna in 1950, and moved to Zug, Switzerland, in 1961.
 He obtained a master's degree in mathematics and physics from ETH Zurich.
 He also obtained an MBA from Stanford University, in 1975.
 Afterward, he worked as a management consultant at McKinsey & Company.
 In 1984, he obtained a Ph.D. in mathematical economics from Hebrew University.

 Szpiro was an assistant professor at the Wharton School of the University of Pennsylvania, during 1984–1986.
 He was a lecturer in mathematical economics at Hebrew University, during 1986–1992.
 He also taught at the University of Zurich.
 He has published research papers related to mathematics, finance, and statistics.

 Since 1986, Szpiro has worked as a journalist at Neue Zürcher Zeitung.
 At NZZ, he has been the Israel correspondent and mathematics columnist.
 For his mathematics columns, Szpiro was awarded the Prix Média by the Swiss Academy of Natural Sciences, in 2003.
 He was also awarded the Media Prize by the German Mathematical Society, in 2006.
 Beside writing for NZZ, he has also written non-research mathematics columns for journals such as Nature and Notices of the American Mathematical Society.

-Szpiro married in 1979.
-He and his wife, Fortuna, have three children.